Bakermat: 2012–2013: Vandaag

 In this early stage of his career, Bakermat's different approach to dance music inspired many other artists to develop their career in this style (often referred to as 'melodic house' or 'tropical house').
 Artists like Klingande, Kungs, Lost Frequencies, Felix Jaehn, Sam Feldt, Thomas Jack, Kygo and many more started making music in this genre.

-Bakermat often distinguishes himself in his performances compared to other DJ’s by including live elements to his DJ sets.
+Bakermat often distinguishes himself in his performances compared to other DJ's by including live elements to his DJ sets.
 He combines his music with live artists on stage (saxophonists, singers, violinists and percussionists).
 In 2014, he gathered 6 musicians and formed the ‘Bakermat Live Band’, which was the foundation of his live band tour.

 2014–2015: Bakermat Live Band

 In 2014 Bakermat confirmed that he would perform at the 2014 edition of Tomorrowland.
 That gave birth to the first stage host of Bakermat & Friends at Tomorrowland, and laid the foundation for further editions growing in to 2015 and 2016.

 In collaboration with Live Nation, Bakermat began his first tour with the Bakermat Live Band.
 Starting in Paris, he sold out the Olympia concert hall in 3 weeks.
 Following Olympia, Bakermat went on to sell out his Europe Tour, which included a night at London's Brixton Academy.

 After the summer he made an official remix for Labrinth's single "Jealous" and later that year released the single, "Teach Me", on the Dirty Soul Music division of Be Yourself Music.
 "Teach Me" was influenced by gospel, soul, blues and jazz in combination with samples of the American gospel singer, Shirley Caesar.
-When "Teach Me" was released, Bakermat was also charting with his remix of the house legend MK.

-In December 2014 Bakermat announced the Another Man Tour, his first tour in North America.
-He played 28 shows in 30 days, from New York City to Miami and from Ultra Music Festival to Lightning in a Bottle.
+Legendary house DJ MK also made a release of the single.